BenjaminRChung/benjaminrchung/README.md

 ### Hi there 👋
 Nice to meet you!
-Let's chat
+Let's chat.

-Email: benjamin.chung@uwaterloo.ca
+Reach me at: benjamin.chung@uwaterloo.ca

 <!--
 **BenjaminRChung/benjaminrchung** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.